dockfries/infernus/docs/essentials/events.md

 ```

 :::warning
-Note that enabling and disabling commands typically **cannot be placed** in callback events like `GameMode.OnInit.` This is because registering commands via `PlayerEvent.onCommandText` occurs earlier.
+Note that enabling and disabling commands typically **cannot be placed** in callback events like `GameMode.OnInit`.
+This is because registering commands via `PlayerEvent.onCommandText` occurs earlier.

 Assuming you change the global enable/disable setting and then import other packages, it will also affect the case sensitivity of globally registered commands in other packages such as `@infernus/fs`.

+When you define multiple commands with the same name, and they include case-sensitive and case-insensitive, **the case-sensitive middleware is referred to as strict matching, and it takes precedence over the case-insensitive execution**.
 :::

 You can flexibly enable or disable to control whether subsequently registered commands are case sensitive.